typesense/typesense-website/docs-site/content/0.23.0/api/documents.md

   'country': 'USA'
 }]

-# Be sure to increase connection_timeout_seconds appropriately for large imports,
+# IMPORTANT: Be sure to increase connection_timeout_seconds to at least 5 minutes or more for imports,
 #  when instantiating the client

 client.collections['companies'].documents.import_(documents, {'action': 'create'})